HIV – PCR

 Comments

-False negative (non-reactive) results may be obtained when testing individuals undergoing anti-retroviral therapy (ART) or taking pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).
+Falsely negative results may occur in individuals undergoing anti-retroviral therapy (ART) or taking pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).

 Invalid